 Our estimates for a rotavirus vaccine introduction were based on 2.5\$ per dose of RotarixTM, currently being purchased through UNICEF with GAVI co-financing.
-However, after GAVI graduation vaccine prices could double because of the national public procurement rules, which mandate local tendering and as a consequence for all non-UNICEF supplied vaccines.
+In 2013 Moldova plans introducing pneumococcal (PCV-13) mono dose vaccine with GAVI assistance, although graduation is expected in 2016.
+Based on sensitivity analysis, this may result in cost increase per infant by another 10.3% Therefore, 13.4% gradual increase in the total cost of delivering immunization services, which is expected to occur over 2013-2016, seems affordable in the current fiscal context where immunization program accounts to only 2.4% of the recurrent public financing for health.
+However, after GAVI graduation vaccine prices are expected to increase because of the national public procurement rules, which mandate local tendering and as a consequence for all non-UNICEF supplied vaccines.
 Moldova pays almost twice the UNICEF price.
-If this happens, the cost of immunization program may rise by almost 24.1% which will be significant jump and sustainability of vaccine financing may put at risk.
+Also sensitivity analysis revealed that every dollar increase in vaccine price may result in 2.1% increase of immunization costs and doubling the vaccine price will demand almost 24.1% more from the national budget.
 Consequently, financial sustainability of the immunization program will significantly depend on future vaccine prices, which does not make Moldova much different from many other countries, where cost of new vaccines has been found to drive up to 60% of vaccine introduction costs.